VentureCraft/revisionable/readme.md

 <a name="formatoutput"></a>
 ## Format output

+> You can continue (and are encouraged to) use `eloquent accessors` in your model to set the output of your values, see the [laravel docs for more information on accessors](http://laravel.com/docs/eloquent#accessors-and-mutators)
+> The below documentation is therefor deprecated

 In cases where you want to have control over the format of the output of the values, for example a boolean field, you can set them in the `$revisionFormattedFields` array in your model. e.g.,

 ```php